 Welcome to the Parents for Excellence in Newton Schools (PENS) website!
-We hope you will find the site informative and that what you read here inspires you to take action - an email, a phone call, or a conversation with your children - about inaccurate and biased class material used in public schools in Newton, Massachusetts.
+We hope you will find the site informative and that what you read here inspires you to take action - an email, a phone call, or a conversation with your children or neighbors - about inaccurate and biased class material used in public schools in Newton, Massachusetts and other communities.

 Verity Educate Report